Passport requirement and identity clarification

 According to the ruling, identity can also be proven through other suitable official documents or witness statements if the presentation of a passport is unreasonable.
 In exceptional cases, even a credible and coherent statement by the applicant alone may be sufficient to establish the necessary conviction regarding identity.
 However, it should be noted that the Federal Administrative Court requires a graduated process of verifying identity.
 Only when it is clear that obtaining a passport or other photo ID is impossible or unreasonable can the naturalization applicant(s) resort to alternative means of proof to verify identity.

-The passport requirement is a central element of German residence law and serves to safeguard the identity and nationality of foreigners (Section 3 of the Residence Act).
+The passport requirement is a central element of German residence law and serves to safeguard the identity and nationality of foreign nationals (Section 3 of the Residence Act).
 It is not only a prerequisite for entry, but generally also for the issuance and continued validity of a residence permit (Section 5 (1) No. 4, Section 52 (1) of the Residence Act).
 If a passport expires during a stay, the residence permit generally remains valid but must be formally transferred with a new plastic card.
-If obtaining a passport is unreasonable, for example due to war or persecution, a passport substitute such as a travel document for foreigners can be applied for (Section 5 of the Residence Ordinance), although the requirements are stringent.
+If obtaining a passport is unreasonable, for example due to war or persecution, a passport substitute such as a travel document for foreign nationals can be applied for (Section 5 of the Residence Ordinance), although the requirements are stringent.
 In exceptional cases, even without identification documents, identity can be established through other credible evidence or personal information – for example, in the context of a naturalization procedure (Federal Administrative Court, judgment of September 23, 2020 – 1 C 36.19).